Marcos564/Argentinian-Geolocator/README.md

 ## Setup

 1. Clone the repository:
+   `git clone hasdj`
-2. Open the index.html file with live server.
+3. Open the index.html file in your browser.